 - 14 were recognized as CMAC Scholar Athletes, meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.

 - 24 out of the 25 plan to go on to higher education with one student taking a gap year before going to university.

 - They have accepted approximately $534,295 ($21,372) of that money from the schools they plan on attending in the fall.

 Bus transportation is provided by Portland Public Schools.
-If you have question, please contact the bus garage at 647-2993.
+If you have questions, please contact the bus garage at 647-2993.

-High school students who will be riding the bus should contact the bus garage to notify them and make arrangements.
+High school students who will be riding the bus should contact the bus garage to make arrangements.